Allanksr/LottieFiles/README.md

 # LottieFiles

- Implementation of lottie url / android animations.
+ Implementation of lottie url / android animations!

 Lottie 2.8.0 and above only supports projects that have been migrated to <a href="https://developer.android.com/jetpack/androidx/">androidx</a>.